timbouc/cart/README.md

 <details>
 <summary markdown="span"><code>update(item_id: number|string, options: object): Promise&lt;CartItem&gt;</code></summary>

+Update a cart item.
+Accumulates quantity by default but override can be specified

 ```typescript
 // new item price, price can also be a string format like so: '98.67'
 cart.update(456, {
     name: 'New Item Name',
     price: 99.99,
 });

 // update a product's quantity
 cart.update(456, {